kiyoshisasano/agent-failure-debugger/README.md

 [Phase Loop Dynamics (PLD)](https://github.com/kiyoshisasano/agent-pld-metrics) is a runtime governance layer that stabilizes multi-turn LLM agent execution through the loop: **Drift → Repair → Reentry → Continue → Outcome**.

 This tool is **not a PLD runtime**.
-It implements a **single control step** within the PLD loop — the post-incident causal analysis and intervention decision.
+It implements a **single control step spanning analysis, intervention, and evaluation** within the PLD loop — the post-incident causal analysis and intervention decision.

 **How this pipeline maps to PLD concepts:**

-- **Drift:** Root causes approximate drift sources. `root_ranking` identifies the most impactful failure, but does not directly measure real-time misalignment.
+- **Drift:** Root causes provide a structural explanation of drift after it has been detected. `root_ranking` identifies the most impactful failure, but does not directly measure real-time misalignment.
 - **Repair:** `autofix` generates fixes and `auto_apply` gate governs intervention decisions (`decision_support` → `autofix` → `auto_apply`).
 These produce structured proposals that PLD Repair strategies can consume.
-- **Reentry / Continue:** `evaluate_fix` provides before/after assessment (implicit reentry check).
+- **Reentry / Continue:** `evaluate_fix` provides a structural reentry check (before/after comparison, not full task-level reentry validation).
 Explicit re-verification and task resumption are external to this pipeline.
 - **Outcome:** Refers to intervention results (keep / review / rollback), not full session termination states as defined by PLD.

 **System state** is defined by the set of active failures and their causal relationships.
 The pipeline transforms this state through a single pass, not a multi-turn loop.